scottcrowley/default-laravel-tailwind-preset/README.md

 ## Usage

 1. Fresh install Laravel >= 6 and `cd` to your app.
-1. Install this preset via `composer require sc-laravel-presets/default-tailwindcss`.
-Laravel will automatically discover this package.
-No need to register the service provider.
+1. Install this preset:
+    *Laravel will automatically discover this package.
+No need to register the service provider.*
+    ```bash
+    composer require sc-laravel-presets/default-tailwindcss
+    ```
-1. Install the preset:
+1. Run the preset installer:

     *Command to install only the base preset without any of the authorization scafolding.*
     ```bash